fastapi/fastapi/docs/tutorial/testing.md

 {!./src/app_testing/tutorial005.py!}
 ```

- you'll have to change all you tests code occurences, while if you used the `url_path_for()` syntax, the new route will be discovered automatically:
+ you'll have to change all you tests code occurrences, while if you used the `url_path_for()` syntax, the new route will be discovered automatically:

  ```Python hl_lines="28"
 {!./src/app_testing/tutorial005.py!}